List of Dr. Stone characters

-The Dr. Stone manga series features an extensive cast of characters created by Riichiro Inagaki and Boichi.
+The manga series Dr. Stone features an extensive cast of characters created by Riichiro Inagaki and Boichi.

 Main characters

 Senku Ishigami

 Senku Ishigami (石神 千空, Ishigami Senkū) is a teenage prodigy who excels in multiple fields of science, with a special love of astronomy and space exploration.
 After awakening in the "Stone World", he sets out to restore civilization by reinventing their lost technology and discovering a "cure" for the petrification.
 Though somewhat arrogant, he is very noble and kind-hearted as he considers science as a means to elevate all people and has unshakable faith in his friends.
 After faking his death to keep Tsukasa from hunting him, Senku befriends the residents of Ishigami Village and becomes their chief, finding out that he is a legend in the village's community at the same time thanks to the influence through one of the villagers' ancestors, who happens to be Senku's late adoptive father Byakuya, one of the original petrification survivors.
 Following Hyoga's defeat and Tsukasa entering cryosleep, Senku was able to get the remnants of the Empire of Might to merge with the Kingdom of Science where he leads the Five Wise Generals.
-He has Albert Einstein's formula (E = mc2) as his trademark.
+He has Albert Einstein's formula (E = mc^{2}) as his trademark.